tilburgsciencehub/music-to-scrape/README.md

 ### Start the API
 - Open terminal
-- Go to the `fastapi` folder inside the repository
+- Go to the `sql_app` folder inside the repository
 - Run the following command: `uvicorn main:app --port 8080`
   - If you want to the FastAPI connection, press Ctrl + C in the terminal to quit.
   - If you want to check the documentation, you can go to following address when uvicorn is started: